Torriaa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 task 4- Display the last 10 lines of /etc/passwd
 task 5-Display the first 10 lines of /etc/passwd
- task 6- a script that displays the third line of the file iacta.
+ task 6- a script that displays the third line of the file iacta. a script that create a new file containing the text Best School